docker/docs/content/manuals/compose/how-tos/environment-variables/envvars.md

 For example, calling `docker compose up`with `COMPOSE_PROFILES=frontend` selects services with the `frontend` profile as well as any services without a profile specified.

-If specifying multiple profiles, use a comma as separator.
+If specifying multiple profiles, use a comma as a separator.

 This following example enables all services matching both the `frontend` and `debug` profiles and services without a profile.